Lear raises forecast as strong U.S. auto sales boost demand for parts

 Net income attributable to Lear fell to $112.8 million in the quarter from $121.4 million a year earlier.
 Earnings, however, rose to $1.38 per share from $1.23 as Lear bought back shares in the past 12 months.

-The company’s stock was up at $77.55 before the bell, having gained 62 percent this year to Thursday close, outperforming the S&P 500 index.
+The company's stock was up at $77.55 before the bell, having gained 62 percent this year to Thursday close, outperforming the S&P 500 index .SPX.